TropicSapling/de-sketch/README.md

 # de-sketch
 Sketch of how my ideal Desktop Environment would look like.
 Created using Figma.

+Note that the backgrounds and most of the icons are just placeholders and not my own.

 ### Inspiration
 - macOS
 - elementary OS (Pantheon)